Correctness Kernels of Abstract Interpretations: Related and Future Work

-The EGAS methodology opens some stimulating directions for future work, such as (1)~the formalization of a precise relationship between EGAS and CEGAR and (2)~an experimental evaluation of the integration in the CEGAR loop of the EGAS-based refinement strategy of Section~\ref{egas}.
-It is here useful to recall that some work formalizing CEGAR in abstract interpretation has already been done~\cite{CGR07,gq01}.
-On the one hand, \cite{gq01} shows that CEGAR corresponds to iteratively compute a so-called complete shell \cite{grs00} of the underlying abstract model $A$ with respect to the concrete successor transformer, while \cite{CGR07} formally compares CEGAR with an abstraction refinement strategy based on the computations of abstract fixpoints in an abstract domain.
+The EGAS methodology opens some directions for future work, such as (1)~the formalization of a precise relationship between EGAS and CEGAR and (2)~an experimental evaluation of the integration in the CEGAR loop of the EGAS-based refinement strategy of Section~\ref{egas}.
+It is here useful to recall that some work formalizing CEGAR in abstract interpretation has already been done~\cite{CGR07,gq01,rrt08}.
+On the one hand, \cite{gq01} shows that CEGAR corresponds to iteratively compute a so-called complete shell \cite{grs00} of the underlying abstract model $A$ with respect to the concrete successor transformer, while \cite{CGR07,rrt08} formally compare CEGAR with an abstraction refinement strategy based on the computations of abstract fixpoints in an abstract domain.
 These works can therefore provide a starting point for studying the relationship between EGAS and CEGAR in a common abstract interpretation setting.

 \paragraph{\textbf{Acknowledgements.}} This work was carried out during a visit of the authors to the Equipe ``Abstraction'' lead by P.\ and R.~Cousot, at \'Ecole Normale Sup\'erieure, Paris.
-This work was partially supported by the University of Padova under the Projects AVIAMO and BECOM.
+This work was partially supported by Microsoft Research Software Engineering Innovation Foundation 2013 Award and by the University of Padova under the Projects AVIAMO and BECOM.